dominiksta/Dmnk.Toolkit/src/Dmnk.Icons.Blazor.Fluent/_namespace.md

 it could be refactored using code-generation to pull icons from the [official main repo for Fluent icons](https://github.com/microsoft/fluentui-system-icons/).

+The hard-coded `background-color` injected by Fluent UI's `ToMarkup()` is automatically stripped, and `Icon.Color` / `Icon.Size` are forwarded correctly to the rendered SVG.

 ## Example

 ```csharp